Introduced: 2007 (LL/Walthers version) and 2020 (Atlas version)

-The mechanism sports all of the features one normally associates with "modern" diesel models - IE, split-frame / all-metal / DCC-Ready chassis, 5-pole / skew-wound "scale speed" motor with dual flywheels, low-friction drive, bi-directional LED lighting, all-wheel drive and pickup (no traction tires), blackened / low-profile wheels, shell-mounted Accumate couplers), all-plastic gearing, etc.
+The original Walthers mechanism sports all of the features one normally associates with "state of the art" diesel models - IE, split-frame / all-metal / DCC-Ready chassis, 5-pole / skew-wound "scale speed" motor with dual flywheels, low-friction drive, bi-directional LED lighting, all-wheel drive and pickup (no traction tires), blackened / low-profile wheels, shell-mounted Accumate couplers, all-plastic gearing, etc.

-The overall looks and performance are certainly worthy of an "A" rating, and on the whole I'd say it compares quite favorably with Kato's model.
+The overall looks and performance are certainly worthy of an "A" rating, and on the whole I'd say they compare quite favorably with Kato's RS-2 model.
 The mechanism is smooth, quiet and responsive at all throttle levels.
 Slow speed creep is excellent, and the top-end speed is quite reasonable.
-Pick-up is great and pulling power is very good (although it does feel, to me anyway, to be a little lighter than the Kato).
+Pickup is great and pulling power is strong (30+ assorted 40' freight cars on level track).
 The Life-Like unit is quite a bit louder at full throttle than the Kato, but at normal operating speeds the differences are negligible.
 Shell detailing on the LL actually seems to exceed that of the Kato model - the screen mesh on the fans is finer, it has actual printed number boards, the windows have wipers, the fan housing is much shorter, and the pilots are painted with warning stripes.
-As far as how the shell detailing compares to the prototype, I guess I'll have to leave that up to those who know more (and actually care) about such things.
+As far as how the shell detailing compares to the prototype, I guess I'll have to leave that up to the experts to sort out.

 The same Digitrax decoder designed for Kato's RS-2 installs in this one quite readily, as the two share the same basic chassis design (Kato with decoder on top, Life-Like RS-2 on the bottom) -